usefulsensors/person_sensor_screen_lock/README.md

 # Person Sensor Screen Locker
-How to lock a laptop screen using a Person Sensor.
+How to automatically lock a laptop screen using a Person Sensor.

 ## Introduction